The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Introduction

-The second main theorem had been an author's previous main result.
-However it would not be a suitable way when we compare the classical weights with the local representation $\br_{F,p}|_{G_{\Q_p}}$ or $\br_{F,p}|_{G_{I_p}}$.

-We will organize this paper as follows.
-In Section 2 we recall basics of Siegel modular forms of degree 2.
-The readers who are familiar with such objects should skip this section.
-The explicit formulas for Hecke operators in Section 2 will be used in the next section to compute the effect of Hecke eigenvalues under theta operators.
-Section 3 is devoted to study mod $p$ Siegel modular forms and define various theta operators a la Katz.
-In Section 5, 6 we give definition of theta cycles and study their basic properties.
-In Section 7 we will recall mod $p$ Galois representation attached to mod $p$ Siegel modular forms of degree 2 and study elementary properties of those images.
+The paper is organized as follows.
+In Section 2 we recall the basics of Siegel modular forms of degree 2.
+The readers who are familiar with such objects may skip this section.
+The explicit formulas for Hecke operators in Section 2 will be used in the next section to compute the effect of theta operators on Hecke eigenvalues.
+Section 3 is devoted to studying mod $p$ Siegel modular forms and to the definition of various theta operators \`a la Katz.
+In Section 4, we study weight reduction by using Ghitza's works.
+In Section 5 and 6 we give the definition of theta cycles and study their basic properties.
 Finally, in the appendix we give an explicit form of Pieri's formula for a non-canonical decomposition of the tensor product of two symmetric representations of $GL_2/\bF_p$.
 This decomposition will be used to construct various theta operators.

-Under preparing this paper the author realized that Max Flander and Ghitza-McAndrew have studied similar operators for mod $p$ Siegel modular forms of general degree (see \cite{flander}, \cite{GMc}).
-As the author has been expected, some of results in this paper have been generalized in \cite{GMc}.
+While preparing this paper the author realized that Max Flander and Ghitza-McAndrew have studied similar operators for mod $p$ Siegel modular forms of general degree (see \cite{flander}, \cite{GMc}).
+As can be expected, some of the results in this paper have been generalized in \cite{GMc}.
+We should also mention the theory of theta operators are developed by de Shalit and Goren \cite{GS},\cite{GS1} for unitary Shimura varieties associated to $U(n,1)$ and by Eischen with her collaborators \cite{EFGMM},\cite{EM} for split unitary groups and symplectic groups.

+Needless to say, our theory of theta operators (for $GSp_4/\Q$) is based on mod $p$ geometry and the consideration of (partial) Hasse invariants.
+These ingredients play an important role in recent great achievement in potentially automorphy for non-regular symplectic motives of rank 4 (in the sense of Gross \cite{G-motives}) due to Calegari-Geraghty \cite{CG1} and Boxer-Calegari-Gee-Pilloni \cite{BCGP}.